 Block Storage

-Block Storage is the oldest type of data storage, where data is stored in fixed length blocks.
-Block storage is usually accessed by SCSI, SAS, SATA or Fibre Channel interfaces, and is typically used for hosting operating system data.
+Block storage is the oldest type of data storage, where data is stored in fixed-length blocks.
+Block storage is usually accessed by SCSI, SAS, SATA or fibre channel interfaces, and is typically used for hosting operating system data.
 Therefore, disk images attached to virtual machines or cloud instances will run on block storage.
-But block storage can also be used for hosting databases, applications, virtual machines and containers.
-Block storage is the fastest type of storage available, as it does not have the file searching overhead required for both Object and File Storage.

 File Storage